Chart Color Schemes

 AreaSearch analysis of residential development drivers sees North Haven recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers for North Haven shows an average of approximately 8 new dwelling approvals per year over the past 5 financial years, totalling around 40 homes.
-In FY-26 so far, there has been 1 approval recorded.
-The area has seen an average of about 3.7 people moving in annually for each dwelling built between FY-21 and FY-25, indicating significant demand outpacing supply.
-New properties are constructed at an average expected cost value of $431,000.
+AreaSearch analysis of ABS building approval numbers shows North Haven averaged approximately 8 new dwelling approvals per year over the past five financial years, totalling an estimated 40 homes.
+As of FY26, there has been 1 approval recorded.
+On average, 3.7 people have moved to the area annually for each dwelling built between FY21 and FY25, indicating demand significantly outpaces supply.
+New properties are constructed at an average expected cost of $431,000, which is higher than regional norms, reflecting quality-focused development.

-There have been $2.5 million in commercial approvals this financial year, reflecting the area's primarily residential nature.
-Compared to Rest of NSW, North Haven records about 62% of the building activity per person and places among the 48th percentile nationally, suggesting limited buyer options while strengthening demand for established properties.
-New development consists of approximately 90.0% detached houses and 10.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+This financial year has seen $2.5 million in commercial approvals, demonstrating the area's predominantly residential nature.
+Compared to Rest of NSW, North Haven records about 62% of building activity per person and ranks among the 48th percentile nationally, suggesting limited buyer options while strengthening demand for established properties.
+New development consists of 90.0% detached houses and 10.0% attached dwellings, preserving the area's low-density nature and attracting space-seeking buyers.

 With around 339 people per dwelling approval, North Haven indicates a developing market.
-Future projections estimate North Haven to add about 338 residents by 2041, with development keeping pace with projected growth despite increasing competition among buyers as the population expands.
+Future projections estimate North Haven will add approximately 304 residents by 2041, with development keeping reasonable pace with projected growth despite increasing competition among buyers as the population expands.

 Frequently Asked Questions - Development